 However, there are some reasons to be skeptical of the claims of Crazy Bulk here.

 First, the science for the specific claims of each ingredient is supported mostly by anecdote, and by relatively few clinical, controlled trials.

-Further, like many supplements on the market, the claims of these supplements are clearly marked as not endorsed or approved by the FDA.
+Further, like many best cutting supplements on the market, the claims of these supplements are clearly marked as not endorsed or approved by the FDA.

 Now, this does not mean that the supplements do not work.
 It simply means that more research is needed.

 On the positive side, the testimonials (which include before and after pictures) posted on the Crazy Bulk site are positively glowing, showing very impressive results in many cases.

 I would say that the most reasonable answer is that the supplement does work to promote a healthier, easier way to lose weight when combined with healthy diet and exercise.
 They simply do not offer the dramatic results of the anabolic steroids they claim to “replace.”

 As always, do your own research and speak to a physician if you have specific concerns, and before starting what could be an expensive and substantial change to your diet and supplement routines.